 How to Write the Introduction – RATIONALE (Qualitative)

-I’d say that in writing the Rationale for Qualitative Research Design is less technical, but demands a lot of creativity.
+In writing, the Rationale for Qualitative Research Design is less technical but demands a lot of creativity.

 Yes, very challenging, but EXCITING!

-Some research formats allow you to decide freely on how you should organize your Rationale, especially if its for a Qualitative Research Design.
-However, to guide you through in making your draft, you may consider these tips:
+Some research formats allow you to decide freely on how you should organize your Rationale, especially if it’s for a Qualitative Research Design.
+However, to guide you through making your draft, you may consider these tips:

 Start by Presenting the Global Context

 This means that you should present relevant studies related to your research problem on how other researchers from other countries have conducted and generated results.
-Like presenting the dependent variable in a Quantitative Research Design, you may elaborate in your first paragraph the issues happening in other countries that are related to your research topic.
+Like presenting the dependent variable in a Quantitative Research Design, you may elaborate in your first paragraph on the issues in other countries related to your research topic.

 Support it with the National Context

 Look for relevant studies that were conducted in your country.
-There might be some incidents already or relevant cases that happened before in other parts of your nation, which can be sources of insights in the study that you are working on.
+There might be some incidents or relevant cases that happened before in other parts of your nation, which can be sources of insights into the study you are working on.

 Describe the Local Context